Creating KML Folders Through KML IDs

 ACParent.png

-This is our parent folder, and we named it Train Route ( kml_name).
+This is our parent folder, which we named Train Route (kml_name).
 Notice that the kml_id does not have any spaces.
-We are doing this to reduce the chance of error later when we need to associate our data to this folder.
-We will put data into these folders by associating it with the kml_id of the folder that we want.
-We need to be aware of spaces and case sensitivity because our data won’t go into the right folder if we have the wrong ID!
+We are doing this to reduce the chance of error later when we need to associate our data with this folder.
+We will place data into these folders by associating it with the kml_id of the desired folder.
+We need to be aware of spaces and case sensitivity because our data won’t be placed in the correct folder if we have the wrong ID.

 3. Create Children Folders of the TrainRoute Parent

 We are now creating our next level of folders using another three AttributeCreators.
 We want to create the folders: Connection, Expo, and Canada Line.
 Alright, you got me!
-For those of you who are familiar with Vancouver, there is no line called Connection.
-It’s just a category I’ve separated for Waterfront station which connects the two train lines in this dataset.
+For those familiar with Vancouver, there is no line called Connection.
+It’s just a category I’ve separated for Waterfront Station, which connects the two train lines in this dataset.

 In the next AttributeCreator, create the following attributes: